Mohamed-Khaled-El-Sayed/README.md/README.md

 This project uses four of the web programming languages :

- - M & M Uses HTML5 , CSS for the Front-End styles .
+ - M & M Uses HTML5 , CSS , and Javascript for the Front-End styles .
- - M & M Uses JavaScript and PHP for the Back-End functionality .
+ - M & M Uses PHP for the Back-End functionality .
  > PHP : For uploading the image file to the server .

  > JavaScript : For filters codes .